Esau4119/ServerSphere/README.md

 Recent Message App
 Using MongoDB, Express, React, and Node

-After Cloning,
+After Cloning:
 # How to Run

 Make sure to have:

-  2 terminals
+- 2 terminals

-  One in Backend
+  - One for Backend

-  One in Frontend
+  - One for Frontend

-Then Just:
+Then, for both terminals:

-  Npm Start Both
+- npm start (for both)